JayNguyen0505-es/GPA-Calculator/README.md

 # GPA-Calculator
-This GPA calculator allows users to input subjects, ECTS credits, and grades on a 20-point scale to compute a weighted average.
-It provides a quick and simple way to evaluate academic performance based on course weight.
-The tool is designed for convenience and does not store or collect any personal data.
+This allows you to input your subjects, ECTS, and grades out of 20 and compute your weighted average.
+It is a simple and quick way to calculate academic performance.